No9/udpipe/README.md

 Client side:

-       up -n 4 -p PASSword localhost 9000 < source/file
+       up -n 4 -p key localhost 9000 < source/file

 Server side:

-       up -n 4 -f file/contains/PASSword -l 9000 > output/file
+       up -n 4 -f file/contains/key -l 9000 > output/file

-This examples creates a connection to trasfer "source/file" to "output/file" over an encrypted stream on port 9000 which uses 4 threads to encrypt/decrypt each block.
-The password used as a key for OpenSSL is "PASSword"
+This examples creates a connection to trasfer "source/file" to "output/file" over an encrypted stream on port 9000 which uses 4 threads to encrypt/decrypt each block with a specified key.